Skip to the content.

 Competitions / Challenges

-Eye-tracking
+1. Eye-tracking

-We are excited to arrange a challenge focused on advancing event-based eye tracking, a key technology for driving innovations in interaction technology and extended reality (XR).
+Overview: Thhis challenge focuses on advancing event-based eye tracking, a key technology for driving innovations in interaction technology, extended reality (XR) and cognitive studies.
 While current state-of-the-art devices like Apple's Vision Pro or Meta’s Aria glasses utilize frame-based eye tracking with frame rates from 10 to 100 Hz and latency around 11 ms, there is a pressing need for smoother, faster, and more efficient methods to enhance user experience.
-By leveraging two different event-based eye tracking datasets (the Enhanced Ev-Eye dataset and the 3ET+ dataset), this challenge offers participants the opportunity to contribute to cutting-edge solutions that push beyond current limitations.
-Both datasets are readily available, have been ethically collected with full consent and strict privacy protections, and have been validated.
-Submissions will be evaluated on accuracy and model efficiency to ensure low latency.
-We believe the outcomes of this challenge will play an important role in shaping the future of XR and interaction technology by pushing the boundaries of what's possible in eye tracking.
+By leveraging the event-based eye tracking dataset (3ET+ dataset), this challenge offers participants the opportunity to contribute to cutting-edge solutions that push beyond current limitations.
+Top-1-ranking team will get a Meta Quest 3 as the prize (Sponsored by DVsense).

 Eye-tracking Challenge website